jitsi/jitsi-meet/doc/quick-install.md

 In order to have encrypted communications, you need a [TLS certificate](https://en.wikipedia.org/wiki/Transport_Layer_Security).
 The easiest way is to use [Let's Encrypt](https://letsencrypt.org/).

-_Note_: Jitsi Meet mobile apps *require* a valid certificate signed by a trusted [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) and will not be able to connect to your server if you choose a self-signed certificate.
+_Note_: Jitsi Meet mobile apps *require* a valid certificate signed by a trusted [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) (such as a Let's Encrypt certificate) and will not be able to connect to your server if you choose a self-signed certificate.

 Simply run the following in your shell: